raneha/sign-language-learning-platform/README.md

 The **Sign Language Learning Platform** is a web-based platform designed to help users learn American Sign Language (ASL) interactively.
 The platform currently includes a **Learning Section** with visual aids for each ASL gesture.

 ## ✨ Features
-✅ Visual representation of ASL signs
+- ✅ Interactive ASL Learning Section – Visual aids for each ASL gesture to simplify learning.
-✅ User-friendly interface with clear navigation
+- ✅ User-Friendly Interface – Simple and clear layout for easy navigation.
-✅ Responsive design for optimal viewing on various devices
+- ✅ Login System – Access restricted with root / root credentials.
-✅ **Login System** with simple credentials
+- ✅ Local Host Application – Runs directly on your system without internet dependency.

 ## 🔐 Login Details
 - **Username:** `root`